ApiLogicServer/Docs/docs/Sample-Integration.md

 The **Northwind API Logic Server** provides APIs *and logic* for both transaction sources:

-1. **Self-Serve APIs**, to support ad hoc integration and UI dev, providing security (e.g, only managers see discontinued products)
+1. **Self-Serve APIs**, to support ad hoc integration and UI dev, providing security (e.g, customers see only their account)

 2. **Order Logic:** enforcing database integrity and application Integration (alert shipping)